How to Access Crash Logs and Database Files (iOS)

 I'm having problems with an application crashing on my device.
 How can I send you the crash reports to help you fix the problem?

-To access the crash reports on your device, you'll first have to connect it and sync the device with iTunes.
+To access the crash reports on your device, you'll first have to force quit out of Twitterrific and then connect and sync the device with iTunes.
 Once that's completed, you can access the crash reports by following these steps.

 - From the Finder, hold down the option key while opening the Go